krbrs/Shokofin/README.md

 Learn more about Shoko at https://shokoanime.com/.

+## Documentation

+Head over to our [documentation site](https://docs.shokoanime.com/jellyfin/installing-shokofin) for documentation that is not pure source-code.

 ## Install

-There are many ways to install the plugin, but the recommended way is to use the official Jellyfin repository.
-Alternatively, it can be installed from this GitHub repository, or you can build it from source.
+There are multiple ways to install the plugin, but the recommended way is to use the official Jellyfin repository.

 Below is a version compatibility matrix for which version of Shokofin is compatible with what.